GACJ/ComplibHelp/docs/methods/blueline_options.md

     To edit a bell's line style, click on the bell's name.
 The options underneath will change to reflect the current line style of the bell, and the current line style for the bell will be drawn on the right of the bell list.

 Bell number
-:   Specifies that the selected bell's number should be displayed whenever a line is not drawn over it.
-This is enabled by default.
+:   Specifies that the selected bell's number should be displayed at all times, including when a line is drawn over it.

 Line weight
 :   Specifies the line weight to be used for the selected bell.
 A weight of `0` will hide the line.

 !!! warning
-    A line weight which is manually specified for a hunt bell or the auto-assigned working bell will be overridden by the default line weights specified by **Hunt bell weight** and **Working bell weight**.
-In order to manually specify weights for these bells, set the relevant default weight to `0` first.
+    A display style which is manually specified for any hunt bell(s) or the auto-assigned working bell(s) will be overridden by the default styles specified by **Hunt bell weight** and **Working bell weight**.
+In order to manually specify the display style for these bells, set the relevant default weight to `0` first.

 Line colour
 :   Specifies the colour of the selected bell's line.
 Every bell has a default colour.
 Changes to a bell's default colour will be reflected in the grid as well as in the plain course diagram.